zspitz/dlr/docs/dlr-spec-hosting/api-references.md

                              (CompilerOptions options)
 ```

-CompilerOptions type will likely change by the time the DLR Hosting APIs move into the .NET libraries, possibly becoming Dictionary&lt;str,obj&gt;.
+CompilerOptions type will likely change by the time the DLR Hosting APIs move into the .NET libraries, possibly becoming Dictionary\<str,obj\>.

 <h3 id="engine-property-1">4.4.5 Engine Property</h3>